Dimensions and CSS Units

 If you put them together, you get the

 37.78125 pt = 37.78125 / 72 in = 1.33 cm result.
-This means that you can specify you need 1cm but the actual size in PDF is 1.33cm, which is different from the required dimension.
+This means that you can specify the dimension to 1cm, but the actual in PDF is 1.33cm, which is different from the required.
 To get a predictable layout in PDF, apply pixels to set all your dimensions.
 To calculate the values, use the following rules:

 N cm = N * 28.346 px(72 / 2.54 ≈ 28.346)